MediaComem/comem-archidep/ex/render-database-deployment.md

 > :warning: Although you *could* work on this exercise from your Azure server, we suggest follow the exercise on your local machine.

-## :exclamation: Getting code updates from upstream
+## :exclamation: Fetching an upstream branch

 When you started working on the Todolist application, you forked an existing codebase from a GitHub repository.
 While you were working on your configuration, the team with access to the original repository implemented the changes necessary for a PaaS deployment in a branch called ``docker-postgres``.